mauricetjmurphy/The_Foodie_Flask_App/README.md

 ## Design

-A lot of my inspiration and design ideas come from [Yummy](https://www.yummly.co.uk/), a recipe website that allows users search through thousands of recipes.
+A lot of my inspiration and design ideas come from [Yummy](https://www.yummly.co.uk/), a recipe website that allows users to search through thousands of recipes.

-To build the website is used bootstrap 5, Fontawsome and fonts from Google Fonts.
+To build the website, I used bootstrap 5, CSS3, Fontawsome and fonts from Google Fonts.

 ### Wireframes